li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 ## Overview

 This repository provides example code for training and testing on grasping trajectories of a single object.
 It demonstrates how to set up the training pipeline and evaluate the performance of learned policies within a simulated environment.
+The network used in the example code of this repo is based on [**DexRepNet**](https://github.com/LQTS/DexRep_Isaac).

 ![Grasping Demo](assets/Grasping.gif)